Picovoice/wake-word-benchmark/README.md

 ## Accuracy

 Below is the result of running the benchmark framework averaged on six different keywords.
 The plot below shows the miss rate of different engines at 1 false alarm per 10 hours.
 The lower the miss rate the more accurate the engine is.
-Detailed ROC curves for each keyword are available in the Appendix section below.

 ![](doc/img/summary.png)